billquinn/xml_parser/README.md

 # xml_parser
 I have used these xml parsers to work with structured data from the Modernist Journals Project and the Women Writers Project.
+Because I'm working with lots of text, which can quickly congest my laptop, I tend to sort metadata and content into two separate files.
+I create unique identifies so that I'm able to associate and reconnect metadata to the content it describes.
+The output of these parsers (two .tsv's) are useful for text analysis.